nethask/qsh/README.md

 - Quote
 - Deal
 - AuxInfo
-- Message
+- Message  - not tested

-Other types of streams will be added soon.
+- OwnTrade - not tested
+- OwnOrder - not tested

 Developed for version 4 of QSH file format.